Strategic Research Development

 We also plan, organize and facilitate pink and red team proposal reviews that include both internal and external reviewers.

-Contact the PDO as soon as you begin thinking about pursuing your next strategic initiative.
+Contact the RDO as soon as you begin thinking about pursuing your next strategic initiative.

-The PDO drives the process by focusing on strategic, well-positioned opportunities.
+The RDO drives the process by focusing on strategic, well-positioned opportunities.
 Our role is to complement, not duplicate, the functions performed by sponsored program officers or grant administrators.

 Area of Focus: Engineering